Bourne-ID/LinuxGSM-Test/proposal.md

 ![Network Architecture](https://github.com/Bourne-ID/LinuxGSM-Test/raw/master/doc/LinuxGSM%20Test%20Workflow.png)

 ## Website
-The domain checklinuxgsm.net has been created which will host the results and logs of completed tests and will display a filterable table for the user to browse.
+The domain [checklinuxgsm.net](checklinuxgsm.net) has been aquired which will host the results and logs of completed tests and will display a filterable table for the user to browse.
 Details on the last and historic builds will be available either by linking to an external build agent result screen or through a homebrew solution.

 ## Project Risks
 ### Capacity Management and Cache Validation